201-Code-Fellows-Labs/sample-vanilla/README.md

-This web-site is created as sample of some simple HTML, css & Vanilla JavaScript as an attemt to test out of 201 level at CodeFellows bootcamp.
+This is an example of simple HTML / CSS / JavaScript web-site created in attemt to test out of 201 level at CodeFellows bootcamp.